Mirzipan/Homm3_BG_Database/docs/heroes/xyron.md

 | Ⅵ | :activation: Select a space.
 All [units](../units/index.md) on this and the adjacent spaces take 1 :damage:. |

+## Notes

+- The :damage: from Inferno also applies to friendly units.

 ## Comes With

 - [Inferno Expansion](../content/inferno_expansion.md)